 The commander's intent and planning guidance are essential to the creation of plans.
-His personal, active involvement in each step of the planning process ensures clear understanding of his vision and desired end state while ensuring the plan built supports the MAGTF's single battle concept.
+The commander's personal, active involvement in each step of the planning process ensures clear understanding of his/her vision and desired end state while ensuring the plan built supports the MAGTF's single battle concept.
 AAW planning supports-